Podcast: Download

 The first strategy is simple: schedule your study hours.

-The technique I recommend is to make a spreadsheet.
-Create a schedule and include the date, topic, book you’re studying, and the memory palace you plan to use.
+Just create a schedule using your favorite spreadsheet software.
+Include the date, topic, the names of the book or article you’re studying, and the memory palace you plan to use.

-One thing I find incredibly powerful when using a schedule like this is to write down my start and end times.
+Another thing I find incredibly powerful when using a schedule like this is to write down my start and end times.

-This approach does take time and effort, but the results will speak for themselves.
-To build this into a habit, invest in a nice physical journal so you can track time in your spreadsheet and on paper.
+To build this time tracking skill into a habit, combine your digital file with a written record.
+Invest in a nice physical journal so you can track time in your spreadsheet and on paper.

 2. Take Better Notes